polkastarter/staking-pols/README.md

 # Staking Contract with Time-based Rewards

-## User function
+## User functions

 ### stake(amount)

 Deposit the specified amount of POLS token into the staking contract.
+POLS token have to be approved before for staking contract before (to allow transferFrom)

 ### staked_msgSender() returns (uint amount)

-Returns the amount of staked POLS token for a given address (msg.sender)
+Returns the amount of staked POLS token for for msg.sender

-### calculateReward_msgSender() returns (uint amount)
+### userTotalRewards_msgSender()

+Returns the amount of unclaimed rewards (credits) for msg.sender

+### userClaimableRewardToken_msgSender()

 Returns the amount of unclaimed reward tokens for a given address (msg.sender)

 ### claim()

-Claim unclaimed reward tokens by minting them according to accrued credits.
+Claim unclaimed reward tokens by minting them according to accrued rewards (credits).

-### unlock()

-Unlock staked token to be withdrawn after unlock time period passed

 ### withdraw()